jspiccia/logstash-forwarder/README.md

+# kafka-logstash-forwarder
+Logstash proper supports the ability to forward data to Kafka directly from the server that is producing the logs.
+While this is straightforward the average memory consumption under load ranges from 200-300MB and can easily consume an entire core.
+On extremely large clusters of commodity hardware this can consume quite a bit of compute capacity solely for the use of log aggregation.
+Because of this, logstash-forwarder (project from which this is forked) was developed to minimize the memory and CPU usage for log aggregation by implementing the log acquisition process in Go instead of Java.
+In order to get the logs from the source server via logstash-forwarder to Kafka the data must be sent through log-stash servers via the lumberjack protocol, which in turn send the data to Kafka.
+This again implies that some number of servers must be devoted to log aggregation, in addition to the fact that redundancy and failover of a whole separate tier must be accounted for.

+This project is intended to stream line and optimize log acquisition for use in very large scale implementations leveraging commodity hardware in which Kafka already plays a major role.
+The kafka logstash-forwarder leverages the logstash-forwarder code base but instead of sending the data via the lumberjack protocol to another logstash, it will instead send it directly to Kafka.
+Load testing of this implementation (written in Go) has reduced the memory footprint from 200-300MB/1 Core to 9MB/.3 Cores and does not require any logstash aggregation servers.

 # logstash-forwarder

 ♫ I'm a lumberjack and I'm ok!
 I sleep when idle, then I ship logs all day!
 I parse your logs, I eat the JVM agent for lunch! ♫